[ Alan ]

 Although The Soviets had reached the historic milestone first, and Gagarin had achieved a longer orbital flight, Shepard’s suborbital flight still made a significant worldwide impact.
 Unlike with Gagarin, Shepard’s launch, flight, and splashdown were watched on live television by millions of people.
 While Gagarin’s name was publicized, many of the details of his flight were kept confidential for years, including the fact he parachuted to Earth, rather than landing his spacecraft.
 Shepard was also ceremonially awarded the NASA Distinguished Service Medal, by president John F. Kennedy.

-Tom Wolfe’s book (movie) “The Right Stuff” is one of the best told stories about America’s Space Program.
-Specifically, the Mercury Program, and the original seven astronauts who were first to explore outer space.
+Tom Wolfe’s book, “The Right Stuff,” is one of the best told stories about America’s Space Program.
+Focusing on the Mercury Program, and the Original 7 Astronauts, the first Americans to reach outer space.

 1947 — The Muroc Army Air Field in California has test pilots fly high-speed aircraft such as the rocket-powered Bell X-1, but some are killed as a result.
 After another pilot, Slick Goodlin, demands $150,000 (equivalent to $1,683,000 in 2018) to attempt to break the sound barrier, war hero Captain Chuck Yeager receives the chance to fly the X-1.
 While on a horseback ride with his wife Glennis, Yeager collides with a tree branch and breaks his ribs, which inhibits him from leaning over and locking the door to the X-1.
 Worried that he might not fly the mission, Yeager confides in friend and fellow pilot Jack Ridley.
 Ridley cuts off part of a broomstick and tells Yeager to use it as a lever to help seal the hatch to the X-1, and Yeager becomes the first person to fly at supersonic speed, defeating the “demon in the sky.”